apeoplerson/mod-ollama-chat/SENTIMENT_TRACKING_DOCUMENTATION.md

 # Bot-Player Sentiment Tracking System

-This document describes the new sentiment tracking system implemented in mod-ollama-chat, which allows bots to develop persistent relationships with players based on their interactions.
+This document describes the new sentiment tracking system implemented in mod-lmstudio-chat, which allows bots to develop persistent relationships with players based on their interactions.

 ## Overview